 As you can see above, there were some slight surprises during our testing of the VPN’s local servers.
 And as you’re about to find out, those surprises continued when testing long-distance servers as well.
 Keep on reading to learn more.

-A server on the east coast of the United States gave us 176.20 Mbps for downloads and 21.16 Mbps for uploads.
-These numbers could have been a bit higher, but no major surprises there.
+A server on the east coast of the United States gave us 433.66 Mbps for downloads and 30.43 Mbps for uploads.
+We have to note that we’re surprised by those numbers, especially since VPN connections to the US are considered long-distance based on our location.

-And lastly, we wanted to test a server that’s on the other side of the planet.
-And in our case, that would be a server in Australia.
-So, while testing a Sidney-based server, CyberGhost VPN gave us 53.05 Mbps for downloads and 15.96 Mbps for uploads.
+And lastly, we wanted to test a server that’s on the other side of the planet (in relation to our physical location).
+In our case, that would be a server in Australia.
+So, while testing a Sidney-based server, CyberGhost gave us 250.19 Mbps for downloads and 15.69 Mbps for uploads.

 So, How Well Does CyberGhost VPN Perform?